Poor diabetes management can lead to major complications including limb amputations.

 How far patients can go depends on their own motivation and social support from families or caregivers.
 Dr Chandrasekar cites the example of a patient who was “extremely positive” despite the prospect of losing her leg, as she had a very supportive husband.

 “He immediately made plans to make their home wheelchair-friendly and was most encouraging during his wife’s rehabilitation journey.”

 Caregivers are the primary companions who journey alongside patients in the recovery process.
 They provide wound care if patients are unable to do so, and physical assistance so they can move around, as well as emotional support.
 Caregivers are also taught to look out for signs of depression that may include emotional instability, unwillingness to communicate, worsening physical conditions, and a general sense of hopelessness or apathy towards medical conditions.

 Community support can also help with the recovery process.
-Patients can consider joining the Amputee Support Group at the Ang Mo Kio Thye Hua Kwan Hospital, where they can find mutual support through activities, as well as the sharing of personal experiences and challenges.
+Patients may consider joining the Amputee Support Group, founded by Ang Mo Kio-Thye Hua Kwan Hospital, Care and Counselling Department and Tan Tock Seng Hospital Rehabilitation Centre.
+Patients can find mutual support through activities, as well as the sharing of personal experiences and challenges.
 Eligible patients can also sign up with the Singapore Disability Sports Council to take part in sporting activities for amputees and disabled athletes.